-General Manager - Field Services (Asset Construction and Maintenance Function)
+General Manager - Contracting (Asset Construction and Maintenance Function)

 Carry out the plans and works orders of the GM - Network satisfying the appropriate statutes, regulations, standards, and industry guidelines.
-Additionally, the Field Services function offers suggestions for innovative work techniques to increase safety, security, and reliability while minimising capital and on-going maintenance costs.
-The GM - Field Services has approximately 67 staff.
+Additionally, the Contracting function offers suggestions for innovative work techniques to increase safety, security, and reliability while minimising capital and on-going maintenance costs.
+The GM - Contracting has approximately 60 staff.

-The maintenance of the network is primarily carried out by the EA Networks Field Services Division as the preferred contractor.
+The maintenance of the network is primarily carried out by the EA Networks Contracting Division as the preferred contractor.
 They are engaged to undertake the servicing and testing, along with fault callout and fault repair work.
-Most line replacement, enhancement or development projects are also handled by the Field Services Division but when the scope of a project exceeds the capabilities of the Field Services Division, either sub-contractors will be sourced, or the Network Division will offer the complete construction project for competitive proposals from other contracting companies.
+Most line replacement, enhancement or development projects are also handled by the Contracting Division but when the scope of a project exceeds the capabilities of the Contracting Division, either subcontractors will be sourced, or the Network Division will offer the complete construction project for competitive proposals from other contracting companies.

-General Manager - Customer & Commercial (Stakeholder Contact, Negotiation, and Pricing)
+General Manager - Strategy & Engagement (Strategy, Stakeholder Contact, Negotiation, and Commercial)

 Provides the interface between EA Networks and the external stakeholders - particularly major consumers.
 Facilitates discussions on changes to capacity and security with major consumers often assisted by technical personnel from the Network Division.
-The GM - Customer & Commercial has eight staff.
+The GM - Strategy & Engagement has seven staff.

-General Manager - Finance (Asset Accounting Function)
+Chief Financial Officer (Asset Accounting Function)

 Financial accounting of network assets and management.
-Ensures compliance with relevant legislation governing financial activities of EA Networks including financial disclosures.
-The GM - Finance has 12 staff.
+Ensures compliance with relevant legislation governing financial activities of EA Networks including financial disclosures and network pricing.
+The Chief Financial Officer has 15 staff.

-People and Capability Manager (Human Resources Function)
+General Manager - People and Safety (Human Resources & Safety Function)

 Employee lifecycle management.
 Ensures compliant planning, recruitment, and selection of new employees.
 Also monitors the performance and wellbeing of existing employees while ensuring fair, equal, and consistent opportunities and treatment of all staff.
-The People and Capability Manager has four staff.
+The GM - People and Safety has seven staff, including the People team and the Safety team led by the Safety and Compliance Manager.

-1.3 Objectives of This Plan
+1.4 Objectives of This Plan